Generalized exchange: Incentives and motivations

-Social Psychological Incentives
+Social psychological incentives

 Individuals should be encouraged to make altruistic contribution to a collective good for generalized exchange to emerge.
 Empirical studies show that altruistic behavior is a natural aspect of social interaction.
 Individuals donate blood and organs at some personal cost with no direct benefits.
 When contributions are also rewarded, then contributing and cooperation becomes more attractive regardless of decisions of others.
 There are incentives to motivate sharing knowledge and helping others in organizations such as, formal participation quotas, making helping and giving an enforceable requirement with guaranteed rewards.
 Such incentives, do not specify who helps who – that is more discretionary.
 Individuals are free to choose who to help, and these choices can vary from helping only those that have helped an individual in the past (direct reciprocity), or to help those that have helped others and not helping those that have not helped.
 Incentives have been successful as an economic solution to free-riding, because they offer additional motivations that make cooperation rational.

-Social Approval
+Social approval

 Individuals may gain some intrinsic satisfaction from the popularity of their own contribution in the form of psychological efficacy, causing an individual to want to share more in the future.
 Additionally, individuals may participate in giving social approval by rating the popularity of other's contributions.
 This makes giving and receiving social approval to have an influence on behavior.
 Individuals may cooperate (or share) because they care about receiving social approval and/or because they want to give social approval to others' contributions.
 Social approval is a combination of these two processes.